mendix/docs/content/en/docs/appstore/connectors/opc-ua.md

 The OPC UA Client example implementation is a sample app based on the [Prosys OPC UA Server](https://www.prosysopc.com/) and provides basic browsing functionality, this is not intended to replace a UA Client.
 It implements the following functionality:

-* Configure one or more OPC UA Server connections (using the client)
+* Configure one or more OPC UA Server connections (using the Client)
 * View & browse nodes on the Server
 * Example Consumer implementation